NVIDIA/NeMo-RL/docs/model-quirks.md

 **Special Handling:**
 - We automatically use `load_format="auto"` for Gemma-3 models when initializing vLLM.
-- This avoids issues with dummy weight initialization, where the dummy weights for this buffer would never get overwritten during refit
+- This avoids issues with dummy weight initialization, where the dummy weights for this buffer would never get overwritten during refit.